jdh4/machine_learning_libraries/R/README.md

 system.time(train(default ~ ., data = credit, method="rf"))
 ```

-Below is an appropriate Slurm script:
+Below is an appropriate Slurm script that takes advantage of the parallelism offered by `caret`:

 ```
 #!/bin/bash